 The valuation of the property portfolio is a significant area of judgment and is underpinned by a number of assumptions.
-The existence of significant estimation uncertainty and lack of comparable transactions warrants specific audit focus on this area.
+The existence of significant estimation uncertainty and lack of comparable transactions, heighted by COVID-19 pandemic warrants specific audit focus on this area.